Waimānalo Limu Hui

 Restore Limu, Restore Pāhonu, Restore Community

-Back in early 2017 the Waimānalo Pono Research Hui was asked what three topics they’d like to concentrate on for the current year.
+In early 2017 the Waimānalo Pono Research Hui was asked what three topics they’d like to concentrate on for the current year.
 They were `Ai Pono, Kalo and Limu.
 The hui chose limu because one of the kupuna, Luana Albinio, wanted to see limu growing as abundnadant as it was in her youth during the 50’s where she remembers playing on the beach with limu wigs.

 Ilima Ho-Latimosa recalled speaking with limu expert, Wally Ito at a recent KUA event earlier that year when she mentioned to him that Waimānalo was ready to do limu.
 She immediately gave him a call to set up a meeting between the community and Wally.

 In preparation for the meetup, the group drafted a project scope document in early October and emailed it to Wally for his review.
-Communities and groups come to Wally all the time excited to start a limu restoration project in their own and his typical resonse is “if you can’t make the commitment, then don’t bother,” But after reading Waimānalo’s project scope, he deicded to take the meeting.
+Communities and groups come to Wally all the time excited to start a limu restoration project in their own community and his typical resonse is “if you can’t make the commitment, then don’t bother,” But after reading Waimānalo’s project scope, he deicded to take the meeting.
 At the meeting he brought fellow Ewa Limu Project pioneers, Pam and Dennis Fujii.
 With the blessing of the three, they decided to take Waimānalo under their wing and move forward with the project.

 On November 10, 2017 the Waimānalo Limu Hui (WLH) was formed and held their first limu planting.
 Since then, they’ve hosted monthly limu plantings for all but one month due to severe weather.
-Using cordage make form the hala root, voulenteers weave limu lei that are tied to small rocks that are then planted within the bay.
+Using cordage made form the hala root, voulenteers weave limu lei that are tied to small rocks that are then planted within the bay.
 As the lei sways in the ocean, it’s spores get broadcasted into the current to land on rocks and reef making their new homes.

 The quarterly pond restoration happens every January, April, July and October.
 The event has been known to draw 300+ visitors and locals alike.
 The groups goal is to rebuild the two ponds back to it’s once majestic state.